Cory Sandhagen

 Cory James Sandhagen (born April 20, 1992) is an American professional mixed martial artist.
 He currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2015, Sandhagen also competed for Legacy Fighting Alliance.
-As of August 6, 2024, he is #4 in the UFC bantamweight rankings.
+As of August 29, 2026, he is #6 in the Meta UFC bantamweight rankings.

 Background

 Born and raised in Aurora, Colorado, Sandhagen attended Smoky Hill High School where he was on the basketball team – a sport he had been playing from his youth.
 Sandhagen began martial arts training as a child, starting with taekwondo.
 His instructors didn't allow punches, so Sandhagen switched to kickboxing.
 In kickboxing, Sandhagen won multiple WKA titles including a WKA world title.
 He then transitioned to mixed martial arts.
 He had been a fan of the sport since his childhood.

 Sandhagen graduated from the University of Colorado Boulder with a degree in psychology.

 Mixed martial arts career

 Early career

 Sandhagen made his Legacy Fighting Alliance debut on February 24, 2017, at LFA 5 against Jamall Emmers, losing the bout via unanimous decision.
 His next fight was on October 17, 2017, against Luiz Antonio Lobo Gavinho at LFA 24, which he won via first round TKO.
 Sandhagen's final appearance for Legacy Fighting Alliance came on January 19, 2018, at LFA 31, defeating Jose Aguayo via first round TKO.